In this article...

-In this article, we answer the question “is inheritance taxable as income in Illinois?
+In this article, we answer the question, “is inheritance taxable as income in Illinois?

-Inheritance tax is when inheritance received by the beneficiary or heir of a deceased person’s estate is counted as income for the purpose of calculating the beneficiary’s or heir’s income taxes for the year in which the inheritance is received.
+Inheritance tax is when inheritance received by the beneficiary or heir of a deceased person’s estate is counted as income to calculate the beneficiary’s or heir’s income taxes for the year in which the inheritance is received.

 Although a few states do impose an inheritance tax, Illinois does not.
-This means that inheritance received by the beneficiary or heir of an estate does not count as taxable income for the purpose of calculating the recipient’s income taxes.
+This means that inheritance received by the beneficiary or heir of an estate does not count as taxable income to calculate the recipient’s income taxes.